 South Coast Air Quality Management’s Procedure 5 May Apply

 In the wake of local civil rights protests, many buildings have been damaged or burned, posing potentially hazardous environments for business owners and neighboring communities.
-Buildings that have been damaged, and/or building materials that have been disturbed, need to be properly inspected and have potential hazards documented by certified building inspectors prior to removal and repairs being made.
+Buildings that have been damaged, and/or building materials that have been disturbed, need to be properly inspected by an and have potential hazards documented by a certified asbestos consultant prior to removal and repairs being made.
 Asbestos is one potentially hazardous material that is of great concern whenever building materials are disturbed.

-In Los Angeles, Orange, Riverside and San Bernardino Counties, South Coast Air Quality Management District (SCAQMD) has jurisdiction to any impact to an asbestos containing material (ACM).
+In Los Angeles, Orange, Riverside, and San Bernardino Counties, South Coast Air Quality Management District (SCAQMD) have jurisdiction over any impact to an asbestos-containing material (ACM).
 South Coast AQMD enforces regulations that ensure the proper removal and disposal of hazards found in building materials.
 According to SCAQMD, “no person shall remove or strip [Asbestos Containing Material from a building] that has suffered damage from fire, explosion, or natural disaster without the use of a Procedure 5 Approved Alternative.”

 What does a Procedure 5 Assessment Entail?